syncfusion-content/ej2-vue-docs/ej2-vue/drop-down-list/filtering.md

 ---
 layout: post
-title: Filtering in Vue Drop down list component | Syncfusion
+title: Filtering in Vue DropDown List Component | Syncfusion
-description: Learn here all about Filtering in Syncfusion Vue Drop down list component of Syncfusion Essential JS 2 and more.
+description: Learn here all about filtering support in Syncfusion Essential Vue DropDown List component, it's elements and more.
 control: Filtering
 platform: ej2-vue
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Filtering in Vue Drop down list component
+# Filtering in Vue DropDown List Component

 The DropDownList has built-in support to filter data items when `allowFiltering` is enabled.
 The filter operation starts as soon as you start typing characters in the search box.